KRR-Oxford/DeepOnto/docs/using_deeponto.md

 Please see the following sections for example usage.

+!> This page is currently outdated and will be ready along with the major update of codes.

 ## Ontology Matching

 There are two modes for OM: `global_match` and `pair_score`. `global_match` aims to compute mappings given two input ontologies and `pair_score` is for scoring provided class pairs.